 There has also been renewed interest in two key regional groupings: Bangladesh India Myanmar Sri Lanka Thailand-Economic Corridor (BIMST-EC) and the Bangladesh China India Myanmar-Economic Corridor (BCIM-EC).
 While India separately hosted the BIMST countries alongside the 2016 BRICS summit in Goa, a Joint Study Group meeting of BCIM-EC countries was hosted in Kolkata this April.

 Notwithstanding the above, if pushing back Chinese clout remains a core priority for India, New Delhi must do much more and quickly.
 China's projects in Myanmar have moved at double the pace of India’s, thanks to its ambitious Belt and Road Initiative (BRI).
 Meanwhile, not only is the KMMTTP incomplete, but the proposed MVA too is still on stand-by.
-While the construction of the IMT is back by land acquisition issues, the proposed Special Economic Zone (SEZ) around Sittwe port continues to face acute challenges of local displacement.
+While the construction of the IMT is held back by land acquisition issues, the proposed Special Economic Zone (SEZ) around Sittwe port continues to face acute challenges of local displacement.
 These issues will require deeper multi-track engagement with Myanmar's government.

-Multi-sectoral Investments and Development Assistance
+Multi-Sectoral Investments and Development Assistance

 The Modi government’s forward push towards Myanmar features significant elements of continuity on this front.
 The favourable environment for foreign investment and transparent engagement offered by the Thein Sein and Suu Kyi-led administrations has only facilitated the process.

-Since 2014, New Delhi and Naypyidaw have inked several MoUs in sectors like renewable energy, oil-and-gas, traditional medicine, financial regulation, banking, insurance, power, IT, agriculture, and transport.
+Since 2014, New Delhi and Naypyidaw have inked several MoUs in sectors like renewable energy, oil and gas, traditional medicine, financial regulation, banking, insurance, power, IT, agriculture, and transport.
 India plans to import 100,000 tonnes of pulses annually from Myanmar, and build a seed research and development centre in Yezin.
-In August 2016, it was announced that India would lay a 6900-km gas pipeline from Sittwe to its northeast via Bangladesh under the “Hydrocarbon Vision 2030” agenda.
+In August 2016, it was announced that India would lay a 6900-km gas pipeline from Sittwe to its Northeast via Bangladesh under the 'Hydrocarbon Vision 2030' agenda.
 This is a concurrent response to China’s already-operational pipeline from Kyauk Phyu to Yunnan.

-In the development assistance sector, India has extended direct assistance to Myanmar’s new civilian government to facilitate democratic transition, particularly in human resource development, training, and institutional capacity-building.
+In the development assistance sector, India has extended direct assistance to Myanmar’s new civilian government to facilitate the democratic transition, particularly in human resource development, training, and institutional capacity-building.
 India has also offered humanitarian assistance worth US$ 1 million to Myanmar towards rehabilitation efforts in the strife-torn Rakhine State.
 This is in line with New Delhi’s diplomatic backing of the Myanmar government’s standpoint on the Rohingya issue at the UN.

-However, at present, New Delhi’s investment and assistance framework remains non-comprehensive and confined to the paper.
+However, at present, New Delhi’s investment and assistance framework remains non-comprehensive and confined to paper.
 Most of the MoUs are yet to be actualised on the ground, including the Sittwe-Northeast India pipeline.
-India could do much more on the democratic institution-building front, owing to its own rich experience of post-colonial state-building.
+India could do much more on the democratic institution-building front owing to its own rich experience of post-colonial state-building.
 Parliamentary exchanges could serve well to bring the governments of both countries closer while ensuring a meaningful assistive framework.

 Regarding accepting and resettling Rohingya refugees, the Modi government has reportedly planned to round up what it calls ‘illegal Rohingya settlers’ and deport them.
 However, this has not happened yet.
-New Delhi's diplomatic silence on this issue is largely because of its sensitive nature, which, if tinkered, could damage future prospects of a flourishing bilateral relationship.
+New Delhi's diplomatic silence on this issue is largely because of its sensitive nature, which, if tinkered with, could damage future prospects of a flourishing bilateral relationship.